Cephalotus Follicularis “Diflora Giant” (Big boy x Coal mine beach)

 • Although this plant is technically a warm temperate perennial (requires a short winter dormancy), it adapts well to indoor/windowsill growing.
 In winter, cool house temperatures of 15°-20°C and short daylight hours are enough to give this plant a short winter rest

-• Due to their finicky nature, Cephalotus Follicularis is recommended for the more experienced cp grower
+• Due to their finicky nature, Cephalotus Follicularis is recommended for the more experienced carnivorous plant grower

 Customer Reviews